hanhanwu/Basic_But_Useful/RA_command_lines.md

   * `ln -s ~/.linuxbrew/Homebrew/bin/brew ~/.linuxbrew/bin`
   * `eval $(~/.linuxbrew/bin/brew shellenv)`

+## Language R on Jupyter
+* The interface of R Notebook on R studio is too painful to use and the saved file cannot be shown on github well.
+Just found, we can use R on jupyter notebook.
+[How to install R kernel on jupyter][4]
+  * If it's your first time to install anaconda, you can included R kernel from there
+* To install R packages through jupyter, open "Console" with R kernel, then type `install.packages('[package_name]')`

 ## Mac Commands
 * How to install SQL Workbench on Mac: https://data36.com/install-sql-workbench-postgresql/
   * Build 124 will work: https://www.sql-workbench.eu/download-archive.html